 Japan’s capital and largest city can sometimes be overwhelming to deal with.
 But, despite all the activity on the streets of Tokyo, this is definitely the destination to start with.

 Tokyo offers a mix of tradition and modern culture.
-The temples share the attention with the streets electrified by the hundreds of neons and advertisements.
+The temples share the attention with the streets, which are electrified by hundreds of neons and advertisements.

 You can spend several days in Tokyo and only partially get to know the city.

 Also, be sure to immerse yourself in the city in search of the best Japanese flavors.
-You have plenty to choose, from neighborhood restaurants to the most luxurious.
-But, of course, it all depends on your travel budget.
+You have plenty to choose from, from neighborhood restaurants to the most luxurious.
+Of course, it all depends on your travel budget.

 2. Kyoto